dcmlr/kitti360_ros_player/README.md

 timestamp in a respective sequence in the KITTI-360 dataset.
 The offsets are hardcoded in the function `read_timestamps()`.

+**Custom Message Types**

+We use custom message types for semantics.
+These can be found in the `/msg` folder.

 **Performance**

 The main bottleneck of simulation is reading the `*.png` files from the hard drive.